 In a recent conversation with friends, I explained that I didn’t have just one top dream vacation, because there are five different reasons you vacation: adventure, romance, literature (art/culture), relaxation, and food.
 My husband understands that I think this way (though his list would probably just include history and relaxation), so he keeps it in mind when we approach our anniversary, every year.
-We’re not at a place where we just a place to Thailand to vacation (yet), so we find great destinations as close to home as possible.
+We’re not at a place where we can just trot off to Thailand to vacation (yet), so we find great destinations as close to home as possible.
 (Sometimes in our own city, bless its foodie heart.)
-Last year–plenty early–we came up with the idea to go to none other than middle-of-nowehere Kinston, North Carolina.
+Last year–plenty early–we came up with the idea to go to none other than middle-of-nowhere Kinston, North Carolina.

 (It was, by the way, a great getaway, and I would recommend doing just what we did, as well as taking in some of the other restaurants in Kinston, visiting Nahunta Pork Center and the antiques store downtown, and staying either at a B and B on a farm or The O’Neil Hotel.
 Brothers Farm is not currently open, though it was a great place to stay.)